rush86999/atomic/README.md

 ```

 ## Docker
-- Dockerized solution is a work in progress
+- Self hosted docker compose
 - See [atomic-docker](./atomic-docker/README.md) branch for more details

 ## Support the Project
 - I'm spending 100% of my work time on this project
 - Star this repository, so I can start an Open Collective to support this project
 - In process of setting up Github Sponsors
-- Follow my public roadmap at https://changemap.co/atomic-life/atomic/
 - Subscribe to my cloud hosted version so I can keep this project alive
 - Follow me on Twitter: https://twitter.com/rish1_2
-- Checkout my other project: https://www.gptoverflow.link/
 - Used Atomic? write a review or let me know!

 ## Contributing

 1. Fork this repository and clone the fork to your machine
 2. Create a branch (`git checkout -b my-new-feature`)
-3. Implement a new feature or fix a bug and add some tests
+3. Implement a new feature or fix a bug and add some tests or proof of fix
 4. Commit your changes (`git commit -am 'Added a new feature'`)
 5. Push the branch to your fork on GitHub (`git push origin my-new-feature`)
 6. Create new Pull Request from your fork